AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Metrics
+# Metric Reporting

-Whilst K6 does report some metrics in the CLI output, it's likely that you will want to track these over time.
+- K6 reports some metrics in the CLI output, it's likely that you will want to track these over time.

-If you're already tracking your service metrics (e.g. AWS Cloudwatch, New Relic, etc), then great.
+- If you're already tracking your service metrics (e.g. AWS Cloudwatch, New Relic, etc), then great.

-Otherwise you might want to look at integrating that to monitor and alert over time (out of scope for this talk!).
+- Otherwise you might want to look at integrating that to monitor and alert over time (out of scope for this talk!).

 *Warning*: The metrics K6 output will probably be different than your metrics platform (client reporting vs server reporting).

+---

+# Metrics to Investigate

-You'll likely want to keep an eye on:
+If there's an issue, you'll probably want to keep an eye on:
 - P95/P99 response duration
 - Error rate